microsoft/vscode-docs/api/language-extensions/overview.md

 MetaDescription: Learn how to write a Language Extension (plug-in) to add support for a programming language in Visual Studio Code.
 ---

-# Language Extension Overview
+# Language Extensions Overview

 Visual Studio Code provides smart editing features for different programming languages through Language Extensions.
 VS Code doesn't provide built-in language support but offers a set of APIs that enable rich language features.
 For example, it is a bundled [HTML](https://github.com/Microsoft/vscode/tree/master/extensions/html) extension that allows VS Code to show syntax highlighting for HTML files.
 Similarly, when you type `console.` and `log` shows up in IntelliSense, it is the [Typescript Language Features](https://github.com/Microsoft/vscode/tree/master/extensions/typescript-language-features) extension at work.

-Smart editing features can be roughly put into two categories:
+Language features can be roughly put into two categories:

 ## Declarative language features